 [26:23] He’ll drop somebody a line.
 If people are interested, they want to network a little bit, or are genuinely interested in your work, they’ll follow up.
 I’ve gotten much better at that as a result.
 It’s really important, because the only way you’re going to learn more about what it is that you’re doing is to put your work out there a little bit.

 [26:46] That would be a tip for people who sometimes feel like, “Oh, you know, I shouldn’t talk to them,” or whatever.
-We all have our fiery crashes.
-This is getting really academically nerdy now.
+We all have our fiery crushes — this is getting really academically nerdy now.
 Sometimes, you’re a little intimidated to go talk to them.
 Like I said, because of Spencer, I’ve gotten much better at that.

 Melissa: [27:06] That’s great.

 Spencer: [27:07] I think, too, sometimes when you’re practicing the critical pieces, you can feel isolated at times.
-It’s good to reach out and see what other people are doing.
+I think it’s good to reach out and see what other people are doing.
 If I didn’t think about reaching out to Melissa, there’s no way we would ever be able to have a conversation.

 [27:28] I do want to reiterate that people should definitely feel free to reach out and ask us for information about the course or things that we’ve written or other resources that we maybe have had curated.
 We’re definitely willing to help out and have those conversations.